- Clearer Thinking Team

 However, just knowing about your cognitive biases isn’t enough.
 You need to take action!
 Here are some practical steps we recommend:

-Another strategy recommended by researchers who studied cognitive biases in physicians, is to consciously consider the options you dismissed at first, so you can reach a more mindful answer.
+Another strategy recommended by researchers who studied cognitive biases in physicians, is to consciously consider the options you dismissed at first, so you can reach a more considered answer.

 What is a cognitive vs. an emotional bias?